free-beer/LogJam/README.md

    to DEBUG.

- * max_size: When rotation is set to an integer value this value can be set to indicate the maximum permitted file size for a log file.
+ * max_size: When rotation is set to an integer value this value can be set to indicate the maximum permitted file size for a log file in bytes.

  * name: The name to associate with the logger.
 This allows loggers to be tied to classes or for the creation of aliases that tie multiple names to a single